Award Winners 2011

-The recipients of the Institute's Medals and Prizes for 2010 are listed below.
+The recipients of the Institute's Medals and Prizes for 2011 are listed below, where available.

-The 2010 premier awards were presented at a ceremony in July; other awards will be presented at suitable occasions during the year.
+The 2011 premier awards will be presented at a ceremony in July; other awards will be presented at suitable occasions during the year.

 See also Awards for Outstanding Service

 The awards are grouped under the following categories:

 For outstanding services to the steel industry.
 Awarded to Ian Christmas MIMMM, Director General of the World Steel Association.
 He has been instrumental in promoting the economic importance, value and relevance of steel to the modern world.
 Christmas sits on the Executive Commitee and the Board of worldsteel.

 He has sought to unite the steel industry so that it can better react to important issue, for example, he attracted leading Chinese steel companies to join the Association.
 This has enabled insight into the Chinese markets and a better understanding of the country's effect on steel prices and profitability.
 An international lifecycle inventory of steel products, a world first, was developed by Christmas, and he actively promotes the credentials of steel in housing applications and as a sustainable material.
 He has helped to develop an award-winning website to educate students.

 For sustained and outstanding contributions to the Institute and its activities, awarded to Norman Riley IEng HonFIMMM, Senior Director of Davis Derby Ltd. Riley joined the Institute under its former guise as the Association of Mining Electrical and Mining Mechanical Engineers (AMEMME), as a student member in the 1950s.
 He became President of the Yorkshire South East Branch and in 1988, having served on numerous boards and committees, became National President of The Institution of MEMME (which AMEMME had become).